Assyrian Church

 Hierarchy

 The spiritual head of the Assyrian Church is the Patriarch of Seleucia-Ctesiphon, known as the Catholicos.
-Below him are the Metropolitans, each overseeing between six and twelve bishops, with priests, monastic missionaries and deacons under them.
+Below him are the Metropolitans (archbishops), each overseeing between six and twelve bishops, with priests, monastics, missionaries and deacons under them.

 It should be noted that the Assyrian Church is less hierarchical than the Roman Catholic Church *here*.
-The Catholicos of the Assyrian Church of the East is a position of "first among equals", with each Metropolitan more or less independent, but maintaining communion with others in the wider community of the Church of the East.
-Occasional Synods of all the bishops of the Church of the East communion reinforce the mutual ties.
+The Catholicos of the Assyrian Church of the East is a position of "first among equals", with each Metropolitan more or less independent, but maintaining communion with others in the wider community of the Assyrian Church.
+Occasional Catholic Synods of all the (arch-)bishops of the Communion of the Church of the East reinforce the mutual ties between the sister churches in that communion, and more frequent Metropolitan Synods and General Synods of the Assyrian Church (of all the Metropolitans, and of all the bishops respectively) help maintain close ties, preserve correct doctrine and bring the collective wisdom of the Synod to bear on any larger issues facing the Church as a whole.

 List of Metropolitan Sees